becker/zmbackup/README.md

 * **GNU Wget** - a computer program that retrieves content from web servers;
 * **GNU Parallel** - a shell tool for executing jobs in parallel using one or more CPU;
-* **HTTPie** - a command line HTTP client with an intuitive UI, JSON support, syntax highlighting, wget-like downloads, plugins, and more.
 * **GNU grep** - a command-line utility for searching plain-text data sets for lines matching a regular expression;
 * **date** - command used to print out, or change the value of, the system's time and date information;
 * **cron** - a time-based job scheduler in Unix-like computer operating systems;